Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 ## How was the code created

-For details about the way the code to protect the Web API was created, see [How was the code created](../.%20Web%20API%20now%20calls%20Microsoft%20Graph#How-was-the-code-created) section, of the README.md file located in the sibling folder named **2.
+For details about the code used for protecting a Web API, see [How was the code created](../.%20Web%20API%20now%20calls%20Microsoft%20Graph#How-was-the-code-created) section, of the README.md file located in the sibling folder named **2.
 Web API now calls Microsoft Graph**.

-This section, here, is only about the differences in the code to let the Web API call the Microsoft Graph with Microsoft personal accounts
+This section addresses the differences in the code for the Web API calling the Microsoft Graph with Microsoft personal accounts

 ### Change to the Web API (TodoListService)